s0net/easy.js/README.md

-# easy-js
+# easy-js a js tool
-a js tool
+# this is free to use